YuikoTakada/kuma-demo/kubernetes/README.md

 ### Kuma

+> :warning: **The demo is currently incompatible with Kuma  v0.5.0 due to the breaking changes mentioned in the [CHANGELOG](https://github.com/Kong/kuma/blob/master/CHANGELOG.md).
+Please use v0.4.0 as we work to update this demo.**

 Kuma is an open-source control plane for modern connectivity, delivering high performance and reliability with Envoy.
 We will have to download it first and then install it onto the Kubernetes cluster.

 #### Download